-The theme this year is: Future Skills for Workplace Sustainability: Preparing for Transition.
+The theme this year of YTSummer is Future Skills for Workplace Sustainability: Preparing for Transition.
+The media application form can be found here.

-Don’t miss the opportunity to spend an exciting week in the capital city of Iceland!
+Don’t miss the opportunity to spend an exciting week in the capital city of Iceland and to become the part of the media team of YTSummer!

 Who can apply to the journalists and media enthusiasts call?